lenesk/sokolova.dk/danish-word-stress-rules.md

 ## Danish word stress

 A wrong word stress in Danish may cause misunderstandings or a stronger foreign accent in non-native speakers of Danish, in other words, native speakers can perceive your Danish as more accented, not because of vowels or consonants mispronunciation, but because of moved stress patterns.
-Word stress is also connected with sentence stress and melody, so to improve stress assignment has a great value for your Danish.
+Word stress is also connected with sentence stress and melody, so to improve word stress assignment has a great value for your Danish.

-In the Danish-Danish dictionaries like https://ordnet.dk or at https://udtaleordbog.dk, you can check the pronunciation of most of the words in Danish, if you have time and need to practice your oral presentation for an exam for example.
+In the Danish-Danish dictionaries like <https://ordnet.dk> or at <https://udtaleordbog.dk>, you can check the pronunciation of most of the words in Danish, if you have time and need to practice your oral presentation for an exam for example.
 But often, there is no time for checking the word stress or when you read aloud you need to pronounce here and now.
 Then, some rules about general word stress patterns can be of great help to know.
 I will refer to those, systematized by Grønnum, Nina (2005) in *Fonetik og fonologi: almen og dansk.*

   * Word stress can only fall on the syllable with the full vowel, not a reduced one.
 Like in *selvfølgelig* [sεlˈføljəli], where *[ə]* can not bear stress.